Editing

 Confirmation Dialogs

 A confirmation dialog appears when deleting rows.
-The delete confirmation can be removed in two different ways.
+To delete rows without displaying the confirmation dialog, remove it in two different ways.

 attribute to "disabled".